atomicateam/atomica/docs/general/Compartment-Initialization.md

     vac = 49.9
     alive = 100.2

 where the initialization penalizes discrepancies in `alive` and `vac` more than discrepancies in `sus`.
-This is a simple case of weighted least squares, and can be readily incorporated into the algorithm.
+This is a simple case of weighted least squares and can be readily incorporated into the algorithm.
 To cater for this, the user needs to specify a **setup weight** for each characteristic. **However, using the provided setup weights has not been implemented in Atomica yet**.

 ## Computing initial values at arbitrary times